Attend an MA Global Development & Justice Info Session.

 Development: Focuses on positive change in society and community with emphasis on holistic transformation and sustainable development.
 By “holistic transformation” we mean bringing reconciliation, restoration and renewal to whole communities, families and individuals through Christ.
 Sustainable development places the emphasis on permanent change and restoration by involving local communities in the transformation process.

-Justice: In keeping with the biblical idea of shalom, social justice stresses an integration of biblical theology, Christian ethics and the social sciences with an emphasis on restoration (spiritually, physically and emotionally) for those oppressed and marginalized in society.
+Justice: In keeping with the biblical idea of shalom, social justice stresses an integration of biblical theology, Christian ethics and human rights with an emphasis on restoration (spiritually, physically and emotionally) for those oppressed and marginalized in society.
 Biblical justice seeks restored relationships both vertically (God and humanity) and horizontally (human relationships).

 SF511 Principles of Spiritual Formation I (2)

 SF512 Principles of Spiritual Formation II (2)

 IS505 Introduction to Advocacy and Justice Studies (3)

 IS632 Community Development in Practice (2)

 IS642 Theology of Cultural Engagement or IS612 Biblical Theology of Missions (2)